pytest-dev/pytest-selenium/README.md

 Specifying a Firefox profile
 ----------------------------

-If you're using WebDriver and Firefox it's possible to specify an existing Firefox profile to use when starting Firefox.
+If you're using Firefox it's possible to specify an existing Firefox profile to use when starting Firefox.

 ### Example (use the profile located at /path/to/profile_directory)